 Introducing sensitive text comparators

-"Not all code paths return a value." - VSFocusing on frontend applications, we introduced sensitive text comparators to make sure sensitive info (like email address, user name) is kept hidden in targeting rules.
+Focusing on frontend applications, we introduced sensitive text comparators to make sure sensitive info (like email address, username) is kept hidden in targeting rules.

 In this case the feature flag evaluation is based on the secure hashes of the comparison values.